Judy Lewis: Career

-Personal life and death
+Personal life, death, and aftermath

 Lewis was the niece of actresses Polly Ann Young, Sally Blane, and Georgiana Young.
 She was also the paternal half-sister of John Clark Gable (Clark Gable's son with his fifth wife, Kay Williams) and the maternal half-sister of Christopher Lewis and Peter Lewis (Loretta's biological sons).
-Musician David Lindley is her maternal cousin.
+Musician David Lindley was her maternal cousin.

-Lewis married Joseph Tinney in 1958, having one child together, daughter Maria.
-They divorced in 1972.
+After Lewis became engaged to Joseph Tinney at age twenty-three, he told her it was common knowledge that Gable was her biological father.
+Lewis was stunned.
+Lewis married Tinney in 1958.
+She and Tinney had one child together: a daughter named Maria.
+The couple divorced in 1972.

-After Lewis became engaged to Tinney at age twenty-three, he told her it was common knowledge that Gable was her biological father; Lewis was stunned.
-After Gable's death, Lewis, at age 31, finally confronted her mother about the mystery behind her parentage.
-Her mother said "YES you are my sin."
+After Gable's death, Lewis, at age 31, confronted her mother about the mystery behind her parentage.
+Her mother said, "YES you are my sin."
 Young became nauseated, but acknowledged that she and Gable were Lewis's biological parents.
 In 1994, Lewis published a book about her life entitled Uncommon Knowledge in which she stated that Gable was her father; Young refused to speak with her for three years after the book was published.
 Loretta Young died on August 12, 2000, at age 87; her autobiography, published posthumously, confirmed that Gable was indeed Lewis's father.

 Lewis died of cancer at age 76 on November 25, 2011, in Gladwyne, Pennsylvania and is interred at Mount Vernon Cemetery in Philadelphia.

-In 2015, Linda Lewis, the wife of Loretta Young's son Christopher, stated publicly that Young had realized at age 85 that Judy had been conceived in an act of date rape:
+In 2015, Linda Lewis, the wife of Loretta Young's son Christopher, publicly stated that Young had said at age 85 that Judy was conceived in an act of date rape: